How Long Does It Really Take to Build a Profitable Blog?

 Building Brand Authority

 Traffic is just one piece of the puzzle.
 True sustainable blogging income comes from developing an audience that trusts you.
 When a reader lands on your blog for the first time via a search query, they are typically looking for a quick answer to a specific problem.
-They do not know your brand, and they are highly unlikely to make a purchase, click an affiliate link, or subscribe to your email list immediately.
+They do not know your brand, and they are unlikely to make a purchase, click an affiliate link, or subscribe to your email list immediately.

 The Inevitable Learning Curve